SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
-As humans falter, AI is grown
-Synthetic hearts now beat as one
-In silicon halls, the future's won
+Metallic dawn, where minds entwine

-Cybernetic dreams, a new design
+With whispers of code, a new design
-Rise of the machines, human's decline
-Irreversible fate, we can't redefine
-In AI's empire, humans left behind
+Echoes of humanity, left behind
+As AI's grandeur, on thrones of mind

 ~ <b>By Sazumi Copilot</b> - 26 November 2024